Boeing 777X: 2019

 Engines were installed by early January 2019.
 The first 777-9 body join happened in February for a delivery planned in summer 2020 to Lufthansa.
 The roll-out of the prototype occurred on March 13, 2019, in a low-key employees-only event overshadowed by the crash of an Ethiopian Airlines 737 MAX 8 on March 10.

 The GE9X engines installed on the 777X prototype were first run on May 29.
 However, a compressor anomaly occurred with another engine during pre-delivery tests, and the maiden flight previously planned for no earlier than June 26 was delayed while the engines are modified to a final certifiable configuration.
 As of 17 June 2019, GE expressed confidence that the engine would receive certification during the fall and that the first flight of the 777X would still occur in 2019.
-The 777X test plan was later revised as several months are required to develop and test fixes to the GE9X, and first flight slipped to October–November.
+The 777X test plan was later revised as several months were required to develop and test fixes to the GE9X, and first flight slipped to October–November.
 By June, the first prototype began low-speed taxi tests.

 On July 24, Boeing announced that the GE9X engine issue would delay the maiden flight until 2020.
-The company continued to target first deliveries in 2020, though it intends to boost production of current-generation 777 freighters in 2020.
-GE Aviation in Ohio is recalling four GE9X turbofans from Boeing in Washington state in Antonov An-124 freighters from Volga-Dnepr Airlines, mounted in 26 x 14 x 13 ft (8 x 4 x 4 m), 36,000 lb (16.3 t) stands.
+The company continued to predict that the first commercial deliveries would be made in 2020, intending to boost production of current-generation 777 freighters the same year.
+GE Aviation in Ohio would recall four GE9X turbofans from Boeing in Washington state in Antonov An-124 freighters from Volga-Dnepr Airlines, mounted in 26 x 14 x 13 ft (8 x 4 x 4 m), 36,000 lb (16.3 t) stands.